pipeloluwadebayo/pipeloluwadebayo/README.md

 [Projects](https://pipeloluwadebayo.netlify.app/projects)

 #### Key Achievements
-Cloud Provisioning: Bootstrapped new cloud environments on Azure, AWS and GCP using terraform, reducing security concerns and improving infrastructure.
+- Cloud Provisioning: Bootstrapped new cloud environments on Azure, AWS and GCP using terraform, reducing security concerns and improving infrastructure.
-Automation: Designed and implemented automated CI/CD pipelines, reducing deployment time by 30% and improving release reliability.
+- Automation: Designed and implemented automated CI/CD pipelines, reducing deployment time by 30% and improving release reliability.
-Cost Reduction: Leveraged IaC tools to streamline cloud resource management, cutting infrastructure costs by 20%.
+- Cost Reduction: Cut infrastructure costs by 20% using resource right-sizing, reserved instances and auto cleanup of unused resources
-Observability: Spearheaded improved monitoring and observability by optimizing alert queries and conditions to reduce noisy alerts and ensure early detections.
+- Observability: Spearheaded improved monitoring and observability by optimizing SLIs/SLOs, alert queries and conditions to reduce noisy alerts and ensure early detections.
 Number of alerts decreased by 45% in 3 months.